smallblue2/Hako/docs/functional-spec/FS.md

 for tasks that were published in the current task room session.
-Submitting the task should run the program and check that the hash of the output matches the expected hashed output, if every input and hashed output pair run successfully the client will signal the central client that they successfully completed the task.
+Submitting the task should run the program and check that the hash of the output matches the expected hashed output, if every input and hashed output pair run successfully the client will signal the central client that they have successfully completed the task.

 **Criticality**